awell-health/awell-extensions/extensions/sfdc/README.md

 ### Create a Lead

 A lead is a standard Salesforce object (sObject).
 You can use this action to create a Lead object.

+### Update a lead

+Updates a Lead record based on the specified data and provided Lead record ID.
+Field values provided replace the existing values in the Lead record (PATCH).